 This basically means that when things are going well and your business is taking a lot of cash via card sales, you’ll repay more of your loan.
 Although, when you’re facing a more difficult financial period, try not to worry too much as you’ll be repaying a much lower amount, ultimately making things easier and more convenient for you.

-Why you might need Short Term Loans?
+Why you might need a business cashflow loan?

 There are many reasons why you might need a short-term cash injection, even if your business is basically in a healthy position including: